mark-vong/disaster-recovery/LabGuide300.md

 ![](./screenshots/300screenshots/1_5.png)

 Specify the network information.
+You will use the DR VCN (**drvcn**) and the DB subnet (**db subnet**) created from the terraform script in the previous lab.
 Note the arrows, meaning action or change is required on your part.
 Fill in the required information and click **Next**.

 ![](./screenshots/300screenshots/1_6.png)

-Provide additional information for the initial database.
+Provide additional information for the initial database. **Provide a PDB name for the database.**

 ![](./screenshots/300screenshots/1_7.png)